hollypacey/OxfordCMPP/README.md

+# Pre-Tutorial Setup Instructions

-# Downloading the Git code
+## Downloading the Git code

 Can use either the github or gitlab.cern repos.
 - [https://gitlab.cern.ch/hpacey/oxfordcmpp](https://gitlab.cern.ch/hpacey/oxfordcmpp)
 - [https://github.com/hollypacey/OxfordCMPP](https://github.com/hollypacey/OxfordCMPP)

 Anyone can get a github account, and anyone with a cern account will have a gitlab cern account.
 Recommend to set up SSH keys on your machine for authentication.
 Instructions here to generate a new key and upload it: [github](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) [gitlab](https://docs.gitlab.com/user/ssh/)